Unlocking the Importance of Zinc in Sugarcane

 Why is Zinc Important in Sugarcane Production?

-Zinc is involved in enzyme activation, carbohydrate metabolism, auxin synthesis, protein synthesis and stress tolerance.
-Proper zinc management is critical in producing healthy growth & optimal yield this sugarcane season.
+Zinc is involved in enzyme activation, carbohydrate metabolism, auxin synthesis, protein synthesis and stress tolerance.** Proper zinc management is critical in boosting your crop growth & quality this sugarcane season.

-A deficiency of zinc in sugarcane can lead to reduced growth, lower sugar content in the cane, and decreased overall yield.
-According to the Sugarcane Nutrition Manual, zinc applications to deficient soils can increase root mass, cane yield and commercial cane sugar (CCS).
-Therefore, ensuring that your sugarcane crop has access to adequate zinc nutrition is important for optimizing sugarcane growth.
+According to the Sugarcane Nutrition Manual, zinc applications to deficient soils can increase root mass, cane yield and commercial cane sugar (CCS).* Therefore, ensuring that your sugarcane crop has access to adequate zinc nutrition is important for optimising your crop potential this season.

 Soil testing and plant tissue analysis can be used to determine the zinc status in the soil and plants.
 Zinc is more plant available in acidic soils and as the soil becomes more alkaline its plant availability will decline.